Online and quasi-online colorings of wedges and intervals: Quasi-online coloring intervals

-\begin{theorem} Colorings guaranteed by Theorem \ref{2col} and Theorem \ref{3col} can be found in $O(n\log n)$ time. \end{theorem} \begin{proof} Instead of a rigorous proof we provide only a sketch, the easy details are left to the reader.
+\begin{proof} Instead of a rigorous proof we provide only a sketch, the easy details are left to the reader.
 In both algorithms we have $n$ intervals, thus $n$ steps.
-In each step we define a bounded number of new active intervals, thus altogether we have $cn$ regular and active intervals.
+In each step we define a bounded number of new active intervals, thus altogether we have $cn$ original and auxiliary intervals.
 We always maintain the (well-defined) left-to-right order of the active intervals.
-Also we maintain an order of the (active and regular) intervals such that an interval's color depends only on the color of one or two intervals' that are later in this order.
+We also maintain an order of the (original and auxiliary) intervals such that an interval's color depends only on the color of one or two intervals' that are later in this order.
 This order can be easily maintained as in each step the new interval and the new active intervals come at the end of the order.
 We also save for each interval the one or two intervals which it depends on.
-This can be imagined as the intervals represented by vertices on the horizontal line arranged according to this order and an acyclic directed graph on them representing the dependency relations, thus each edge goes backwards and each vertex has indegree at most two (at most one in the first algorithm, i.e. the graph is a directed forest in that case).
+This can be imagined as the intervals represented by vertices on the horizontal line arranged according to this order and an acyclic directed graph on them representing the dependency relations, thus each edge goes backwards and each vertex has in-degree at most two (at most one in the first algorithm, i.e., the graph is a directed forest in that case).
 In each step we have to update the order of active intervals and the acyclic graph of all the intervals, this can be done in $c \log n$ time plus the time needed for the deletion of intervals from the order.
-Although the latter can be linear in a step, yet altogether during the whole process it remains $cn$, which is still ok.
+Although the latter can be linear in one step, yet altogether during the whole process it remains $cn$.
 At the end we just color the vertices one by one from right to left following the rules, which again takes only $cn$ time.
 Altogether this is $cn\log n$ time. \end{proof}

-These problems are equivalent to (offline) colorings of bottomless rectangles in the plane.
-Using this notation, Theorem \ref{3col} and Theorem \ref{2col} were proved already in \cite{wcf} and \cite{keszegh}, yet those proofs are quite involved and they only give quadratic time algorithms, so these results are improvements regarding simplicity of proofs and efficiency of the algorithms.